Infant and Baby Dehydration: Causes, Symptoms, and Management

 - No tears when crying

-- 12 or more hours since last wet diaper
+- No urine output (12 or more hours since their last wet diaper)

-- Pale skin that doesn’t snap back into place when pinched
+- Especially pale skin that doesn’t snap back into place when pinched

 For mild to moderate dehydration, an oral rehydration drink can help replenish vital nutrients and water.
-In fact, oral rehydration drinks like DripDrop are recommended as a first-line of treatment for child dehydration by a variety of groups, including the American Academy of Pediatrics, Centers for Disease Control and the World Health Organization.
+In fact, oral rehydration drinks like DripDrop ORS are recommended as a first-line of treatment for child and baby dehydration by a variety of groups, including the American Academy of Pediatrics, Centers for Disease Control, and the World Health Organization.